zx80/flask-simple-auth/README.md

 For `bool`, *False* is an empty string, `0`, `False`, otherwise the value is *True*.

-The `parameters` decorator is declared place *after* the `authorize` decorator, so that parameter checks are only attempted if the user actually has permissions.
+A side-effect of the `parameters` decorator passing of request parameters as named function parameters is that request parameter names must be valid python identifiers, which excludes keywords such as `pass`, `def` or `for`.

 ## Versions